arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	>
 	>![URL prefix validation](./Images/url-prefix-validation.png?raw=true)
 	>
-	> By choosing the same affinity group you used for your storage account, you ensure that the Cloud Service is deployed to the same data center.
+	> By choosing the same affinity group you used for your storage account, you ensure that the cloud service is deployed to the same data center.

 1. Wait until your cloud service is created to continue.